 - Affirmation.
 “I affirm that…”

-Try this exercise at different times and in different settings, as your responses may change with a change in context.
+Next time try this exercise with a focus on a particular experience, issue or question, and see what emerges.
 Give it a try and let me know what you learn from it.

 [Originally published on 6/6/15.
 Revised and re-published on 6/12/17.